andreaferrari95/Landing-page-main/alkaya_landing_page/README.md

-Here’s the revised README with your preferences:

----

 # Alkaya Landing Page

-This repository contains the code for Alkaya's landing page, crafted with **React**.
+This repository contains the code for Alkaya's landing page, which was crafted with React & Node.js.
 The page combines a responsive layout with a modular structure, delivering a seamless user experience across devices.

 ## Features

 - **Responsive UI**: Ensures optimal viewing on mobile and desktop screens.
 - **Component-Based Architecture**: Modular React components for structured, reusable design.
-- **Multi-language Support**: Integrated with **i18n** for localization.
+- **Multi-language Support**: Integrated with **i18n**.
 - **Smooth Navigation**: Uses **React Router** for a single-page experience.
 - **Scroll Navigation**: **scrollToHashElement** enables smooth transitions to targeted sections.